Admission Through Performance (ATP) Program

-If a prospective participant has yet to take the LSAT or does not have at least a 138 or higher on the LSAT within the last five years, he or she can still participate in the ATP Program provided he or she is registered to take the June 2015 LSAT and the Office of Admissions has received the prospective student’s application, personal statement, and two letters of recommendation by the deadline date.
-All items must be received by the Office of Admissions no later than Thursday, June 4, so the Admissions Committee and the Dean can determine whether to extend an invitation to participate in the ATP Program.
+If a prospective participant has yet to take the LSAT or does not have at least a 138 or higher on the LSAT within the last five years, he or she is still participate in the ATP Program provided he or she is registered to take the June 2017 LSAT and the Office of Admissions has received the prospective student’s application, personal statement, and two letters of recommendation by the deadline date.
+All items must be received by the Office of Admissions no later than Wednesday, June 14, 2017 so the Admissions Committee and the Dean can determine whether to extend an invitation to participate in the ATP Program.
 An invitation to participate is not guaranteed.

 The ATP Program consists of seven class sessions and a final exam.
-Participants receive instruction in Foundations of Legal Analysis and a Survey of Criminal Procedure.
+Participants receive instruction in Foundations of Legal Analysis and a Survey of Civil Procedure.

 Exam Scoring and Admission via the ATP Program

 The final exam consists of a 100-question, multiple-choice exam, which will be graded on a 100-point scale.
-Participants who score 70 or higher on the exam will be offered admission to either the entering full-time class or part-time class assuming all other requirements are met, including approval by the Admissions Committee and the Dean.
+Participants who score 70 or higher on the multiple-choice exam will be strongly considered for admission to either the entering full-time class or part-time class, assuming all other requirements are met, including approval by the Admissions Committee and the Dean.
 Those participants scoring 60-69 on the multiple-choice exam also may be considered for admission, depending on their performance throughout the program, including their performance on an essay question that students will complete during the last class meeting.
-Regardless of the program to which a participant originally applied, it will be at the sole discretion of the Admissions Committee and the Dean to determine the cohort to which you will be offered admission, should an offer be extended.
-The Admissions Committee reviews recommendations from the ATP Program professor and considers recommendations from other members of the faculty or administration.
+Regardless of the program to which a participant applied originally, it will be at the discretion of the Admissions Committee and the Dean to determine the cohort to which the participant will be offered admission, should an offer be extended.
+The Admissions Committee will consider recommendations from the faculty members teaching the ATP Program, as well as other members of the faculty or administration, where appropriate.

 The Admissions Committee and the Dean must approve all offers of admission into the ATP Program and LMU Law.
-Applicants who receive offers of admission to start in the fall must provide official transcripts from every undergraduate college and/or university attended.
-Transcripts must arrive at the law school by 2PM on Monday, August 10.
+Applicants who receive offers of admission to start in the fall must provide official transcripts from every undergraduate college and/or university attended to the LSAC’s Credential Assembly Service or the Office of Admissions.
 At least one of the transcripts must indicate the award of a bachelor’s degree from an accredited institution recognized by the U.S. Department of Education.
-Unless otherwise stipulated, successful ATP Program participants who are admitted and matriculate in August 2015 and who earn a cumulative GPA of less than 1.8 after their first semester, thereby necessitating academic dismissal, will receive a full refund for any tuition paid.
+Unless otherwise stipulated, successful ATP Program participants who are admitted and matriculate in August 2016 and are academically dismissed after one semester (for full-time students) or two semesters (for part-time students) will receive a full refund for any tuition paid.

-Applicants are reminded that the program is a supplemental means of assessing suitability for legal education.
-LMU Law cannot guarantee a fixed number or percentage of participants will successfully complete the program and be offered admission.
+Applicants are reminded that the ATP Program is a supplemental means of assessing suitability for legal education.
+LMU Law cannot guarantee a fixed number or percentage of participants who will successfully complete the program and be offered admission.
 Moreover, all traditional methods of evaluating capacity for success, including LSAT and undergraduate grades, will be considered.
 The decision of the Admissions Committee and the Dean cannot be appealed.
-Pursuant to ABA Standard 311(e), LMU Law does not grant course credit for participation in this program.
+Pursuant to ABA Standard 311(d), LMU Law does not grant course credit for participation in this program.